rsingh-ind/FlexClone_Artifact_Eval/README.md

 	- `/flexclone# vim c1`	//Reading child file c1
 	- `/flexclone# vim par`	//Reading parent file par
 	- First 100 bytes of c1 have been modified
-	- First 100 bytes of parent are same as c1 because both child and parent can modify a shared block in Open-share mode.
+	- First 100 bytes of parent are the same as c1 because both child and parent can modify a shared block in Open-share mode.

 (Jump to: [Getting Started](#getting-started))

 ---
 ### Some Limitations
-- Following functionalities are yet to be added in the prototype implementation:
+- The following functionalities are yet to be added in the prototype implementation:
 	- Parent file should only be deleted after the shared parent blocks have been copied to the target child files
 	- Truncation, Direct-IO and mmap() support is not yet implemented